 The George Mason University Antonin Scalia Law School Institution code is 5827.
 English proficiency will also be assessed during the mandatory interview.

-We require at least two letters of recommendation.
+We require at least one letter of recommendation.
 Letters of recommendation must identify you as a JM applicant.

 Does George Mason University Antonin Scalia Law School require that letters of recommendation be submitted with their application?